The National Association of Homebuilders sentiment gauge has

 been stuck in neutral for the past four months and the latest

 number came in flat a 54 for October.
-A reading above 50 is said to
+A reading above 54

-be positive, and the spin is certainly positive, but what is really
+is said to be positive, and the spin is certainly positive, but

 "Policy and economic uncertainty is undermining consumer